jlperona/jlperona-github-io/_pages/teaching.md

 I taught computer science for six years (2015 - 2020) in the [Department of Computer Science](https://cs.ucdavis.edu/) at [UC Davis](https://www.ucdavis.edu/).
 All the courses I've taught are below; each link leads to the course website for that offering of the course.

+For my non-academic projects, see the [Projects tab](https://perona.dev/projects/).

 ## Instructor

 Courses that I've taught as instructor of record.